-I have 3 children ages, 16, 10, and 6.
+I have 3 children.
 They keep me very busy, but I enjoy every minute of it because they grow up way too fast!
 In my spare time I enjoy working in my yard.

 My favorite food is Mexican.
 I could eat it every day.